 Garrett’s Ranking Technique

 It offers the capacity to convert advantage ordering and constraint into numerical scores.
 The main benefit of this method over a straightforward frequency distribution is that respondents' subjective evaluations of the limitations' severity determine how they are organized.
-Because of this, it's likely that the same number of respondents ranked two or more limits differently.
+Because of this, the same number of respondents likely ranked two or more limits differently.

-Garrett’s formula for converting ranks into a percent is Percent position = 100 * (Rij – 0.5)/Nj Where Rij = rank given for ith constraint by jth individual;
+Garrett’s formula for converting ranks into a percent is Percent position = 100 * (Rij – 0.5)/Nj Where;

+Rij = rank given for ith constraint by jth individual;

 Nj = a number of constraints ranked by jth individual.